TharunThabeti/OMS/README.md

 3. Run the command "npm install nodemon" in the terminal to install node monitor

-4. Finally, run "nodemon app"
+4. Finally, run "nodemon app" in the terminal

 5. Navigate to http://localhost:3030 to access the application.